Bordi00/Network-Security-23-24/README.md

 It is a volumetric attack designed to overwhelm a targeted server with technically correctly formulated HTTP requests.
 Once the target has been saturated and is unable to respond to normal traffic, denial-of-service will occur for additional requests from actual users.

-There are two varieties of HTTP flood attacks, based on the HTTP method used in the requests.
+There are two varieties of HTTP flood attacks, based on the HTTP method used in the requests: HTTP GET flood and HTTP POST flood.

 In this laboratory we perform HTTP GET flood attack.
 A python script (`pyflooder2.py`) is provided in order to demonstrate how it can be performed.